 The West has a tradition of sending Christmas cards.
 While those cards are sold in Japan, they are only used to be attached to a gift.
 Japanese people instead send New Year’s cards and greetings, which is why there is no need to send Christmas cards.
 If you would like to send seasonal greetings to someone in Japan, it’s better to send a New Year’s card rather than a Christmas card.

-Is There Any Country That Values New Year’s as Much as Japan?
-Celebrating New Year’s Day Quietly with Family
+New Year is Highly Valued: Celebrating New Year’s Day Quietly with Family

 The Rapid Switch from Christmas to New Year is Unique in Japan!